Malith-Rukshan/Emoji-Encoder-Bot/README.md

 ## 🎯 Features

 - 🔐 **Encode Messages** - Hide any text inside emojis using invisible Unicode characters
+- 📁 **Encode Files** - Hide files (photos, videos, stickers, documents, etc.) inside emojis
-- 🔓 **Auto-Decode** - Automatically detects and reveals hidden messages
+- 🔓 **Auto-Decode** - Automatically detects and reveals hidden messages or files
 - 🎲 **Random Emoji** - Let the bot pick a random emoji for you
 - ✏️ **Custom Emoji** - Use any emoji you want
 - 💬 **Inline Mode** - Encode messages directly in any chat